itaysegev1/Computer_Network-task3/README.md

   ```
 - The file content must be UTF-8 encoded and contain only ASCII characters.
 - All files should reside in the same directory.
+- You can add new files of your own, the project become with 2 Files

 ### Debugging Options
 - **Drop Segments**: Enable this feature in the `server.py` by modifying the `client-handler` method.